Tomb of Philip the Bold: Condition and influence

 The charterhouse at Champmol was sacked and burned during the French Revolution, when the tomb was dismantled and some of its parts destroyed.
 Today both Philip and John's tombs are housed in the Musée des Beaux-Arts de Dijon.
-The slabs and effigies are in poor condition, with parts, especially round the feet, now lost.
-The effigies were reconstructed in 1819, in a project lead by the architect Claude Saint-Pere, having been in the Salle des Gardes, Paris, since 1827.
+The slabs and effigies are in poor condition, with parts, especially around the feet, now lost.
+The effigies were reconstructed in 1819, in a project led by the architect Claude Saint-Pere, having been in the Salle des Gardes, Paris, since 1827.
 They were further restored in the early 21st century.

-The style of a arcade with near life sized pleurants carrying a royal effigy became highly influential amongst contemporary sculptures, and can be seen in the monument for Philip's son John, the tombs of Isabella of Bourbon, Marguerite of Bourbon, Philippe Pot (d.
-1493), and John, Duke of Berry.
+The style of an arcade with near life sized pleurants carrying a royal effigy became highly influential amongst contemporary sculptures, and can be seen in the monument for Philip's son John, the tombs of Isabella of Bourbon, Marguerite of Bourbon, Philippe Pot (d.
+1493) and John, Duke of Berry.